darkscience/dcc/README.md

    - Writing a NES emulator: [Hackaday - How to write a program that functions like an NES CPU](http://hackaday.com/2012/10/12/emulators-101-how-to-write-a-program-that-functions-like-an-nes-cpu/)
    - 7-Segment display: [Wikipedia - Seven-segment display](http://en.wikipedia.org/wiki/Seven-segment_display)
    - If all else fails: [Plan B](http://www.floristrycourseonline.com/)

+The video on writing a NES emulator covers much more advanced techniques than you will need for this assignment, but it is an interesting watch nevertheless.
+You can also join the #dcc channel and ask around there if you have any speficic issues.

 ### Calendar